ntustison/Histograms/Text/methods2.md

-\textcolor{blue}{second} breath-hold following the inhalation of $\approx 1000$ mL of hyperpolarized 129Xe mixed with nitrogen up to a volume equal to 1/3 forced vital capacity (FVC) of the respective subject, a set of 15-17 contiguous coronal lung slices were collected in order to cover the entire lungs.
+\textcolor{blue}{second} breath-hold following the inhalation of $\approx 1000$ mL of hyperpolarized 129Xe mixed with nitrogen up to a volume equal to 1/3 forced vital capacity (FVC) of the respective subject, a set of 15-17 contiguous coronal lung slices were collected to cover the entire lungs.
 Parameters of the gradient echo (GRE) sequence with a spiral k-space sampling with 12 interleaves for 129Xe MRI were as follows: repetition time msec / echo time msec, 7/1; flip angle, 20$^{\circ}$; matrix, 128 $\times$ 128: in-plane